Japan — World Showcase — Epcot

 Katsura Grill – Counter service eatery with sushi, udon, and teriyaki dishes.
 Has both indoor and outdoor seating.

-Matsuriza – the Japanese drums can be heard half way around World Showcase.
+Matsuriza – The Japanese drums can be heard halfway around World Showcase.

 Walking straight to the back of the pavilion area, you will cross a bridge that leads into the Castle.
-Just before the bridge, stop and look on both sides of you — there are 2 Samurai Warriors on Horses!
+Just before the bridge, stop and look on both sides of you — there are two Samurai Warriors on Horses!

 Spend some time in the beautiful hill garden where you will find rocks, flowers, lanterns, pebbles, water, foot paths and rustic bridges.
 Koi fish make a home in the pond in the garden.